snowblossomcoin/snowblossom/UPDATE-NOTES.md

 For sharding, if not specified each node will follow shard 0 and all shards under shard 0, which is all shards.
 So for now, no configuration changes need to be made.

+Nodes need to be updated to 2.0.0 by block 211600 which is estimated to be mid May 2022.

 ### MrPlow - Mining Pool